STEC-Net: A Spatiotemporal Graph Neural Framework for Community Discovery in Dynamic Social Networks: Results and Analysis

-The robustness of GTENN is further demonstrated by its stable performance across datasets of different nature and complexity.
+The robustness of STEC-Net is further demonstrated by its stable performance across datasets of different nature and complexity.
 From the synthetic LFR2 to the real-world PS network, the decline in Purity is less than 2\%, while attention-based algorithms typically experience 3-8\% decreases.
 This demonstrates the superior generalization capability and stability of the proposed algorithm.
 The consistent performance across different dataset characteristics (synthetic vs. real-world, different scales and domains) indicates that our spatiotemporal modeling approach is more robust than attention mechanisms that may be sensitive to specific network structures.

-The results further underscore the advantages of GTENN over attention-based methods.
+The results further underscore the advantages of STEC-Net over attention-based methods.
 Specifically, ASTGCN, although effective for traffic prediction, shows limited suitability for community detection tasks.
 MSTGCN leverages multi-view attention mechanisms but incurs substantial computational overhead, making it less practical for large or complex networks.
 ST-GAT integrates graph attention networks for spatiotemporal modeling, yet its performance exhibits instability across different datasets.
-In conclusion, the proposed GTENN achieves superior detection accuracy measured in purity and NMI, and computational efficiency, offering more stable and effective spatiotemporal modeling than attention-based counterparts, while maintaining substantially lower computational complexity.
+In conclusion, the proposed STEC-Net achieves superior detection accuracy measured in purity and NMI, and computational efficiency, offering more stable and effective spatiotemporal modeling than attention-based counterparts, while maintaining substantially lower computational complexity.
+Furthermore, the performance gaps between STEC-Net and all baselines consistently exceed three standard deviations across all repeated experiments, indicating that the observed improvements are not attributable to random variation.